vastoboy/Caesar-Light/README.md

 <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" alt="Python"> <img src="https://img.shields.io/badge/Elastic_Search-005571?style=for-the-badge&logo=elasticsearch&logoColor=white" alt="Elasticsearch"> <img src="https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black" alt="Linux"><img src="https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white" alt="Windows"><img src="https://img.shields.io/badge/VirtualBox-21416b?style=for-the-badge&logo=VirtualBox&logoColor=white" alt="Virtualbox">

-This project presents a simple Python TCP reverse shell designed to manage multiple client connections simultaneously.
-It serves as a prototype and is strictly intended for educational purposes only.
+This project presents Caesar-Light, a simple Python TCP reverse shell designed to manage multiple client connections simultaneously.
+Caesar-Light is integrated with Elasticsearch to store target information, allowing for easy retrieval and analysis of data collected from connected targets.
+Additionally, images and audio files collected from connected clients will be stored in individual client folders named using their client ID.

+Caesar-Light serves as a prototype and is strictly intended for educational purposes only.
 The application facilitates a basic but effective demonstration of how reverse shell connections can be established and controlled remotely.
-While Python may not be the ideal choice for advanced malware development due to its limitations in circumventing antivirus detection, this project provides a foundational understanding of how such malicious software operates.
+While Python may not be the ideal choice for advanced malware development due to its limitations, this project provides a foundational understanding of how such malicious software operates.

 ## Setup Elasticsearch